Last Updated on by Angie

-During our stay in Vienna, we checked out 4 of the best musical spots in the city.
+During our stay in Vienna, we checked out four of the best music spots in the city.
 If you're looking to experience the music scene during your stay, we'd like to recommend these as a perfect starter!

 Haus der Musik